 Skip to main content

 This guide assumes nothing.
-If you have never called an API before, that is fine — we explain every step and every term as we go.
+If you’ve never called an API before, that’s fine.
+We’ll explain every step and every term as we go.

 • A registered sandbox account